davidbarone/parser-js/README.md

 The tokeniser uses regex expressions as rules.
 Any valid C# regex can be used.
 Note that every string token in your input must be defined as a lexer rule.
 There is no support for literal tokens defined in parser rules.
 All parser rules must reference either other parser rules, or lexer rules.

 ## Tree Generation and Rule Modifiers
-The result of the `Parser.Parse()` method is an abstract syntax tree.
+The result of the `Parser.parse()` method is an abstract syntax tree.
 The structure of the tree is designed to be close to the grammar. for example, given a grammar:
 ```
 FOO     = "FOO";
 BAR     = "BAR";